1. DraftKings Sportsbook Mobile App Illinois

 Yes, under an executive order by Governor J.B.
 Pritzker you may download and register sports betting apps in Illinois.
 Players can register for Illinois sports betting accounts at DraftKings.com, FanDuel.com, and mobile apps.
 You are required to be in the state of Illinois and 21 years or older.

-DraftKings Sportsbook, FanDuel Sportsbook, and BetRivers Sportsbooks are the mobile sportsbooks available for the launch of the NFL season.
-More apps are expected to launch by the end of 2020.
+DraftKings Sportsbook, FanDuel Sportsbook, and BetRivers Sportsbooks were the mobile sportsbooks available for the launch of the 2020 NFL season.
+However, William Hill and PointsBet both joined the market shortly after.
+Both Barstool Sportsbook and BetMGM are expected to enter in 2021.

 Yes.
 DraftKings will match a player’s first deposit up to $1,000 as well as a $50 free bet.
 This deposit match is at a 20 percent match rate.
 This means that a $100 deposit earns you a $20 bonus, and a $5,000 deposit earns the full $1,000 match bonus.